TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 Options:

 * memory_cost: Maximum memory (in kibibytes) that may be used to compute the Argon2 hash.
-Defaults to 16384.
+Defaults to 65536.
 * time_cost: Maximum amount of time it may take to compute the Argon2 hash.
+This is the execution time, given in number of iterations.
 Defaults to 16.
 * threads: Number of threads to use for computing the Argon2 hash.
 Defaults to 2.